Rune Factory 3: Plot

 Micah (whose name can be changed by the player), a golden sheep-like monster called a Wooly, falls from the sky and into a village called Sharance.
 The unconscious Wooly is found by a girl named Shara.
 Despite the protests of her grandfather Wells, who resents monsters, she brings it inside and takes care of it.
 The next day, the Wooly turns into a human, revealing that he is an amnesiac half-human and half-monster.
 Tasked with raising the farm around the massive Sharance Tree, Micah discovers that for reasons unknown, the tree has not bloomed for fifty years, thus the land started decaying.
 After recovering the ability to transform into a Wooly, he discovers his true identity and decides to keep his true nature a secret from the other villagers.
 Micah also makes contact with a Univir settlement located in a desert, but only interacts with them in his Wooly form as they detest humans, hiding his human persona from them.
 He learns that both the villagers and the Univir had a friendly relationship in the past, but have started to estrange each other since.
 After regaining his memory, which was sealed in mysterious orbs and unlocked upon defeating bosses, Micah eventually gains each faction's trust and eventually settles their differences and resume their peaceful coexistence.

 When Micah finally becomes engaged with one of the bachelorettes, his girlfriend mysteriously disappears on their wedding day and he sets into a ruin located on the outskirts of the village to find her.
 Reaching the deepest part of the ruins, Micah is forced to confront Aquaticus, a large water dragon who is keeping his girlfriend imprisoned, claiming that humans and Univir should never become together and he, a half-monster, should not marry into neither race.
-Seeing Micah's determination to fight for his bethroed, Aquaticus reveals that all was part of his plan to have both humans and Univir reconciled as only the Sharance Tree could be fully-restored to prevent the world's destruction, having wiped his memories to ensure that he completes this task.
+Seeing Micah's determination to fight for his betrothed, Aquaticus reveals that all was part of his plan to have both humans and Univir reconciled as only the Sharance Tree could be fully-restored to prevent the world's destruction, having wiped his memories to ensure that he completes this task.
 The game ends with Micah's marriage with his girlfriend and the Sharance Tree in full bloom once more, after which the couple may opt to have a child.